grounds/grounds.io/README.md

 >Piwik web analytics are available only when running in production mode.

-## Open rails console
+## Get a shell in a preconfigured environment

-For ease of debugging, you can open a rails console inside a container:
+For ease of debugging, you can open a preconfigured environment inside a container with every services required to work with:

+    make shell

+You can then launch common tasks like:

+    rake run

+    rake test

-    make console
+    rails console

+    bundle install

+    bundle update

 ## Install / Update ruby gems

-You can update `Gemfile.lock` inside a container with:
+Open a shell inside a container:

+    make shell

-* When installing a new gem:
+To install a new gem:

+1. Edit `Gemfile`

+2. Run bundle install

-        make install
+        bundle install

-* When updating existing gems:
+To update existing gems:

-        make update
+    bundle update

+Both commands update `Gemfile.lock`, then next time that docker rebuild the image, it will use this configuration to install these gems inside the image.

+>Be careful: if you update the `Gemfile` first, then trying to open a shell will fail, docker will try to rebuild the image with an outdated `Gemfile.lock`.

 ## Tests